Why learn German, you may ask? Please read on …

 Some languages are spoken by only a couple of people.
-More that 50% of languages have less than 10,000 speakers; more than 25% of languages have less than 1,000 speakers.
-4% of the world population speak 96% of all languages.
-From a different angle: 96% of the world population speak 4% of all languages.
+More than 50% of languages have less than 10,000 speakers; more than 25% have less than 1,000 speakers.
+4% of the world population speaks 96% of all languages.
+From a different angle: 96% of the world population speaks 4% of all languages.
 People should easily be able to communicate, but they cannot because 4% represents 270 languages.

 German, Latin, Slavic and Greek are all Indo-European languages.
-It is thought that all languages originate from one language over 100,000 years ago.
+It is thought that all languages originated from one language over 100,000 years ago.

 Approximately 150 languages are spoken in Europe, of which 40 are spoken in the Caucasus region alone.